Winifred Raphael: Career

 Her career progressed into working for Harrods and the John Lewis Partnership, both in London and the North.
 Throughout this time, she became involved in trying to improve the industrial conditions for workers in the cash tube room.
 Having studied physiology, she became very sensitive to the standards of lighting, heating, humidity and air movement within workplaces and advocated the importance of reduction of glare, the spacing and posture of operators, and the layout of equipment for better working conditions.
 At this time, there was not much information about these subjects available, but by 1932 she had started to amass a number of publications in this subject.

 In 1928 she secured a Rockefeller Travelling Scholarship and travelled to North America.

 She was involved in the installation of the NIIP engineering apprentice selection battery; again, the emphasis was placed on developing standardised tests within the industrial setting, including a paper-folding test which proved useful for the selection of sewing machinists in a corset-making factory.

 Raphael retired from NIIP in 1961, and soon after started a new career working for the King Edward’s Hospital Fund for London, which later became the King’s Fund.
-During this time she wrote a series of surveys on how patients view life in hospital and it was this work that brought her to the attention of the Royal College of Nursing Research Discussion Group in 1963.
+During this time she wrote a series of surveys on how patients view life in hospital and it was this work that brought her to the attention of the Royal College of Nursing (RCN) Research Discussion Group in 1963.

 She was associated with the RCN for some 30 years, lecturing and writing.
 Her last survey ‘Old People in Hospital’, published in 1979, was completed shortly before her deaths.
-Her contribution to nursing research was described in the first Winifred Raphael Memorial Lecture by Marjorie Simpson (1981), “a lifetime of non-judgemental exploration of people’s hopes and interests, seen always within a social framework and closely related to practical outcomes.”
+Her contribution to nursing research was described in the first Winifred Raphael Memorial Lecture by Hilda Marjorie Simpson (1981), “a lifetime of non-judgemental exploration of people’s hopes and interests, seen always within a social framework and closely related to practical outcomes.”

+Raphael was interviewed, in March 1976, by the historian, Brian Harrison, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+She talks primarily about her sister, Eva Hubback, but also about her own training and study of psychology.